pitt1321/lectures/week_03/README.md

   * A particle moves to the left and right with equal probability
   * $n$ particles start at $x = 0$ at time $t = 0$ - how do the particles
 get distributed over time?
-  * This is called random walk and constitutes a simple model for molecular motion.
+  * This is called a random walk and constitutes a simple model for molecular motion in many situations:
-\begin{itemize}
     - heat transport
     - quantum mechanics
     - polymer chains